ibm-cloud-docs/vmwaresolutions/shared/shared_veeam.md

 * For the Veeam **application aware image processing** and **guest file system indexing** options to work for Windows® VMs, the most recent VMware® Tools must be installed on the VMs.
 Linux® VMs do not support application awareness or guest file system indexing.
 * If you are using **application aware image processing** for MS SQL or Oracle DB backups, the options **application aware** and **Item** restore are not supported.
 The restore operation needs to complete a full VM restore, which requires a downtime window for any consumers of the database.
+* An immutable backup failure cannot be manually retried.
+You must run active full backup or wait for the next scheduled backup to run.
+For more information, see [Managing Cloud Director Backups](https://helpcenter.veeam.com/docs/backup/vsphere/vcloud_manage_backup.html?ver=120).{: external}

 ### Licenses and fees for Veeam Availability Suite
 {: #shared_veeam-portal-fees}